subhadipbhowmik/30-Days-Of-CPP/docs/day-others/segment_tree.md

 **Explanation:**

-1. **Structure Definition:** The `Node` structure defines a node in the segment tree, containing the start and end indices of the segment and its aggregate value.
+1. **`getLSB()` Function:** This function calculates the least significant set bit in a given number using bitwise operations.
-2. **`buildTree()` Function:** This function recursively constructs the segment tree from the given array.
+2. **`buildFenwickTree()` Function:** This function constructs the Fenwick tree from the given array.
-    - **Base Case:** If the start and end indices are the same, a single node is created with the value from the array.
-    - **Recursive Step:** The function divides the segment in half, recursively builds the left and right subtrees, and creates a parent node with the combined value.
+    - It iterates through the array elements and updates the corresponding nodes in the Fenwick tree.
+    - For each element, it adds its value to the node at its index and propagates the sum up to the parent node.
+3. **`prefixSum()` Function:** This function calculates the prefix sum up to a given index `i`.
+    - It iterates through the ancestors of `i` in the Fenwick tree, adding their values to the `sum`.
+    - Each iteration jumps to the parent node by subtracting the least significant set bit.
-3. **`query()` Function:** This function performs a range query, finding the aggregate value of a segment defined by `qStart` and `qEnd`.
+4. **`update()` Function:** This function updates the value of the element at index `i` by `delta`.
-    - **Complete Overlap:** If the query range completely overlaps the current node's segment, return its value.
-    - **No Overlap:** If the query range does not overlap, return 0.
-    - **Partial Overlap:** Recursively query the left and right subtrees to find the overlapping parts.
+    - It iterates through the ancestors of `i`, adding `delta` to their values.
+    - Each iteration jumps to the parent node by adding the least significant set bit.
-4. **Main Function:**
+5. **Main Function:**
-    - The `main()` function demonstrates the usage of the segment tree.
+    - The `main()` function demonstrates the usage of the Fenwick tree.
-    - It builds the tree using `buildTree()`.
+    - It builds the tree using `buildFenwickTree()`.
-    - It then performs a range query using `query()`.
+    - It then performs a prefix sum query and an update operation.

-### Advantages of Segment Tree
+### Advantages of Fenwick Tree

-- **Efficient Range Queries:** It allows for O(log n) time complexity for queries, which is significantly faster than O(n) for linear traversal.
-- **Dynamic Updates:** Segment trees can be easily modified to handle updates to the original array, enabling efficient maintenance of the aggregated data.
-- **Versatility:** It can be used for various operations like finding the minimum, maximum, sum, product, etc., by modifying the aggregate function used.
+- **Efficient Operations:** Both prefix sum and update operations have O(log n) time complexity, making it suitable for online queries and updates.
+- **Space Complexity:** It uses O(n) space, which is similar to the original array.
+- **Simplicity:** The implementation is relatively straightforward and easy to understand.

 ### Limitations

-- **Space Complexity:** It requires O(n) space for storing the tree, which can be a concern for large arrays.
-- **Complexity for Updates:** While updates are possible, they can sometimes have a slightly higher time complexity than queries.
+- **Limited Functionality:** It is primarily designed for prefix sum queries and updates, making it less versatile than segment trees.
+- **Fixed Range:** Fenwick trees typically operate on a fixed range of indices, making it less suitable for dynamic resizing.

 ### Applications

-- Range minimum/maximum queries
+- Range queries (prefix sums)
-- Finding the sum of elements in a range
+- Updating elements in an array
-- Range updates
-- Finding the number of elements within a range satisfying certain criteria
+- Calculating the number of elements within a range satisfying certain criteria
+- Online algorithms where both queries and updates are required
-- Data mining and statistical analysis
+- Data analysis and statistical computations

 ### Conclusion

-Segment trees are a powerful data structure for efficiently handling range queries and updates on arrays.
-They provide a logarithmic time complexity for many operations, making them suitable for a wide range of applications.
-The provided C++ code demonstrates a basic implementation, which can be extended and adapted to suit specific needs.
+Fenwick trees are an efficient data structure for handling prefix sum queries and updates on arrays.
+They offer logarithmic time complexity for both operations, making them suitable for a variety of applications.
+The provided C++ code demonstrates a basic implementation, which can be extended and modified to suit specific needs.